johnSamilin/solo/instruments/semantic-search/README.md

 required for the database itself).
 It is safe to delete this folder at any time to force a full rebuild on the next `index` run.

+Embeddings are stored **int8-quantized** (a per-vector `float32` scale plus one `int8` per dimension), which is ~4x smaller than raw `float32` blobs.
+The quantization error is negligible for cosine-similarity ranking.
+The schema is versioned; if a database was built with an older, incompatible layout, opening it automatically wipes the stale data so the next `index` run rebuilds it cleanly.

+Indexing writes each note's file record and all of its paragraphs in a single SQLite transaction (`IndexFile`), avoiding one fsync per paragraph.
+Embedding runs in batches capped at `MaxBatchSize` (32) texts per ONNX inference to bound peak memory for notes with many paragraphs.

 ## Project layout

 ```